 - Secure a minimum of ten (10) organization members.

 - Secure a full-time UST faculty or staff person to serve as organization advisor.
 The Department of Campus Life can assist clubs in securing an advisor if necessary.

 - Draft a constitution, using the Guidelines for Constitution Drafting found in the Club & Organization Handbook.
 The constitution must include a mission statement describing the club‘s purpose and how it will contribute to the mission of St. Thomas.
 If the mission or purpose is similar to an existing club or University sponsored organization (e.g. Yearbook, Tommie Media), the club will not be considered for recognition.
 The University of St Thomas does not recognize newly formed social Greek organizations.

 - Hold a meeting to elect officers and ratify your constitution.
 NOTE: Only registered clubs and organizations can reserve meeting rooms through 25Live.
 Campus Life can assist prospective clubs in reserving a space on-campus.

-- The club president and advisor will receive email notification upon the completion of this process.
+- The club president and advisor will receive email notification regarding USG's decision.
+If approved, the club leaders must meet with the Department of Campus Life for a new club orientation and complete the registration process.